fieldtrip/website/development/project/opm_helmet_design.md

 {% include image src="/assets/img/tutorial/opm_helmet_design/orientation1.png" width="600" %}

-The sensor is 15x13x35 mm, where the 15 mm length corresponds to x, the 13 mm to x, and the 35 mm length to z.
-The sensor is "decorated" with a small piece of the cable sticking out and a small dent corresponding to a screw hole.
+The sensor is 15x13x35 mm, where the 15 mm corresponds to the x, the 13 mm to the y, and the 35 mm to the z direction.
+The STL model for the sensor is "decorated" with a small piece of the cable sticking out and a small dent corresponding to a screw hole.
 The cable is on the -x side, the screw hole is on the +x side.
 The bottom of the sensor holder is flush with the z=0 plane.
 The sensor itself is 1 mm shifted upwards, in the positive z-direction.

 The **[ft_sensorplacement](/reference/ft_sensorplacement)** function operates by shifting the object that is specified in `cfg.template` (so for example the sensor, or the sensor holder) with `cfg.outwardshift` in the positive z-direction.
 Subsequently the object is rotated so that it is perpendicular to the surface, and finally it is translated to its final position.

-In general the orientation and rotation are determined by a rotation around the z-axis, followed by a rotation around the y- and x-axis.
+The orientation and rotation are determined by a rotation around the z-axis, followed by a rotation around the y- and finally the x-axis.
 Since rotations are not [commutative](https://en.wikipedia.org/wiki/Commutative_property), the order in which they are applied matters.
 These rotations can be specified as `cfg.rotz`, `cfg.roty` and `cfg.rotx`, respectively.
-Note that **[ft_sensorplacement](/reference/ft_sensorplacement)** also returns the `cfg` structure as it was used in the placement, so if you did not explicitly specify the rotations in the input `cfg`, the output `cfg` will have the rotations, which allows you to change them and re-run the placement.
+Besides the geometrical objects that can be plotted, **[ft_sensorplacement](/reference/ft_sensorplacement)** also returns the `cfg` structure as it was used in the placement, so if you did not explicitly specify the rotations in the input `cfg`, the output `cfg` will have the rotations, which allows you to change them and re-run the placement.

 ### Sensor orientation relative to the head